Brand07/AutoApex/README.md

 3. Log in with the provided credentials.
 4. Read data from the specified Excel file.
 5. Automate the data import process into the APEX application.
+6. (Optional) Create a FreshService ticket for each user, if ticket logging is enabled.

 ## License